PaulWondel/smartthings/README.md

+# THIS PROJECT HAS BEEN FINALIZED AND SHELVED

 # Minor Smart Things

 This github is for all the files I create or save during the minor `Smart Things` that I